vincenteof/FakeReact/README.md

 # FakeReact

-Build React from scratch using javascript.
+Build a React-like virtual dom framework from scratch using javascript.
 Core of this implementation is [stack reconciler](https://reactjs.org/docs/codebase-overview.html#stack-reconciler).